JenniferNeff/vortex-roguelike/readme.txt

 E - [Examine closely] to see a longer description of inventory items.
-    (Not all items have a longer description yet.) v - [view] an object visible on the map. w - [wield or wear] an item in your inventory. r - [remove] an item that you are wearing.
+    (Not all items have a longer description yet.) v - [view] an object visible on the map.
+V - [View closely] to see a longer description of things on the map. w - [wield or wear] an item in your inventory. r - [remove] an item that you are wearing.
 Space - Scroll through messages when prompted with "[MORE]"; Exit menus.